okcoders/curriculum/Module-3/install-node.md

 ## Make sure it worked

 - from your terminal, you should now be able to type `node` and be in the node repl.
 You should see a carrot.
 Type some javascript and press enter to execute it.
 Press ctrl+c twice to exit.

+## If it didn't work

+- hit up a mentor or instructor to get help, issues happen all the time.